rstacruz/safe-async/Readme.md

 have it play safe with libraries that use traditional callbacks.

 Defer.js helps you with this.
 Any defer-powered function you write can use promises.
-Instead of using the `next()` callback, make it return a function: defer automatically knows what to do.
+Instead of using the `next()` callback, make it return a promise object: defer automatically knows what to do.

 ~~~ js